 Palo Alto Buddhist Temple Senior Organizations

-Second Quarterly Luncheon on May 6, 2017
+at the Third Quarterly Luncheon on September 9, 2017

 Yuwakai is an organization of the Palo Alto Buddhist Temple established in 1975 to support the senior members of the Temple where religious, social and cultural activities are planned.
 Quarterly luncheons are held recognizing members' birthdays and providing interesting speakers from the Bay Area or other types of entertainment.
 One of the highlights is the annual Bonenkai (end of year party) which includes a special luncheon and lively entertainment by talented performers.
 Each year, several field trips are planned, typically these are day trips to interesting sites in the Bay Area, but overnight trips are enjoyed occasionally.
 Any Palo Alto Buddhist Temple member is welcome to join.
 The Co-Chairs for 2017 are Midory Uyeda and Cathy Osugi.